 Professor Munzer studied philosophy at Oxford University as a Rhodes Scholar.
 He graduated from Yale Law School and was an associate at Covington & Burling in Washington, D.C.
 Thereafter, he taught in the philosophy department of Rutgers University before entering law teaching.
 His interests include Christian theology and sports.

-Professor Munzer's current research interests include intellectual property, indigenous peoples and biotechnology.
+Professor Munzer's current research interests include intellectual property, indigenous peoples, and moral and political philosophy.
 He is the author of the magisterial A Theory of Property (1990), and editor of New Essays in the Legal and Political Theory of Property (2001).
 In 2009 the American Philosophical Association published a tribute to his work on legal philosophy and biotechnology.